Non-Archimedean Whitney stratifications: t-stratifications

 Using this, we can give an alternative characterization of translatability.
-Recall that for a ball $B$, $B - B$ is the ball of the same radius containing the origin; concerning the map $\dir$, recall Definition~\ref{defn:dir}.
+Recall that for a ball $B$, $B - B$ is the ball of the same radius containing the origin and that $\dir$ was introduced in Definition~\ref{defn:dir}.